Entertainment and Media:Markets and Economics

 Assignment Due: Examination of an Entertainment/Media Market

-Part 1: Some Specific Markets: Television and Radio (Notes for this session)
+Part A: Television and Radio (Notes for this session)

 student market/industry studies.